Francisco Acebal: Career

 A Krausism sympathizer, in 1901 he founded and afterwards led La Lectura (Journal of Science and Arts) (1901-1920), the most prestigious intellectual journal of his time, from whose pages he promoted authors of the Generation of 98 and whose shadow appeared after two collections of famous books: Pedagogía Moderna (Modern Pedagogy) and Clásicos Castellanos (Classical Castilian), associated with the ideas of the Institución Libre de Enseñanza and the Center for Historical Studies respectively.
 He worked closely on these projects with Julián Juderías, Domingo Barnés Salinas and others.
 In 1907 he was appointed Deputy Secretary of the Board for Advanced Studies and Research, where he helped the Secretary José Castillejo to train new generations of scientists.

 Work

 In Acebal's theatrical works there are evident influences by Benito Pérez Galdós and the comedy of Jacinto Benavente.
-He adapted the dramatic formula of several novels of the first such as El amigo Manso, which wasw much celebrated on its premiere at the Odeon Theatre on November 20, 1917 or Misericordia.
+He adapted the dramatic formula of several novels of the first such as El amigo Manso, which was much celebrated on its premiere at the Odeon Theatre on November 20, 1917 or Misericordia.
 More important is his narrative, which contains a careful language, with novels that have been translated into English (Dolorosa, for example, 1904), French, Portuguese and Dutch.
 He left quite a few unpublished works.